 The notice also invited providers to join a webinar this week to find out more, so here are the highlights of what they were told (with some thoughts from me in italics):

 - Confirmation that the contract is only guaranteed for one year, for starts from 1 August 2021 to 31 July 2022.
 Remains to be seen how any carry-over funding would be paid of if the contracts might be extended.
-I suspect the plan is to role the national AEB into the National Skills Fund, but so far the FE White Paper and NSF consultation remains unpublished.
+I suspect the plan is to roll the national AEB into the National Skills Fund, but so far the FE White Paper and NSF consultation remains unpublished.

 - The AEB contract is from the ESFA so it will only fund learners that are residents of a shrinking number of non-devolved areas.
 Unfortunate postcode lottery with this contract and makes the ESFA attempt at coverage across England somewhat futile